Spring

 When and where are the tournaments held?

 Tournaments are generally located within a 1 to 1½ hour drive or less from the Howell/Brighton area and occur on Saturdays or Sundays.
 Tournaments are usually full day affairs, with arrival around 8:00am and finishing up sometimes as late as 6:00 or 7:00pm.
 Athletes are responsible for transportation to and from the tournament.
 Each athlete will also be responsible for food during the tournament.
-Tentative tournament weekends will be set soon.
+Tentative tournament weekends are April 12/13, April 26/27, May 4/5 OR May 11/12, May 18/19 and MJVBA Championships May 31 – June 1.
 There will be no tournaments over Spring Break, Easter Weekend or Memorial Day Weekend.